-If you look at a Warby Parker or Marine layer, they built awesome brands online, but they don’t have the same level of customer visibility of customers the same way that brick-and-mortar locations do.
+If you look at a Warby Parker or Marine Layer, they built awesome brands online, but they don’t have the same level of customer visibility the same way that brick-and-mortar locations do.
 The Warby Parker’s of the world ultimately want to attract new customers.
 They found that retail was a great opportunity for them to basically create a much more interactive billboard.

 When you go into a Warby Parker store, there’s so many different hooks to go back to the website to capture an order.
 You may not buy glasses in the store, but there are calls to action to add the item to your wishlist in your online account.
 Once you add something to your wishlist, you can go back to the website and virtually try them on again.
 And so there are great examples of how these digitally native brands have used brick-and-mortar to attract new customers and close the loop online.